The Neighbors: Income

 sales and service jobs, from major sales accounts, to working in fast food restaurants.

 The second most important occupational group in this neighborhood is

-executive, management, and professional occupations, with 21.9% of the residents employed.
+manufacturing and laborer occupations, with 29.2% of the residents employed.

 The Neighbors: Ethnicity / Ancestry